Look Up Kern County Public Records for Free: Search Anyone

 Other state and federal agencies and databases to locate criminal records include the California Sex Offender Registry and the Federal Bureau of Investigation (FBI).

-California Sex Offender Registry— Persons convicted of sexual crimes can be located by turning to the California sex offender registry, which can be accessed for free using the California Sex Offender Locator Tool.
+California Sex Offender Registry— Persons convicted of sexual crimes can be located by turning to the California sex offender registry, which can be accessed for free using the Sex Offender Locator Tool.

 A screenshot of the search feature persons convicted of sexual offenses can be located with.